Anandhu-Sudha/Student-Database-Management-System/README.md

 This project was built to practice and strengthen core skills in C programming, including data structures and file I/O, by developing a fully functional console-based student management system.

-## SOURCE CODE IS PROVIDED IN THE CODE SECTION
+## SOURCE CODE IS PROVIDED IN THE DIRECTORY